 Endangered and Threatened Species Licensing and Permitting

-Businesses need special licenses to work with dead or live endangered species in New York State.
+Businesses need special licenses to work with endangered species in New York State.
+This includes both dead and live animals.

-Businesses that possess, collect, or sell endangered species need a license from the New York State Department of Environmental Conservation (DEC).
-This license is called the Endangered/Threatened Species License.
-The sale of products made from endangered species is usually illegal.
-For the exceptions, businesses will need a Dead Endangered Species Permit from the DEC.
+Businesses that have, collect or sell endangered species need a license from the New York State Department of Environmental Conservation (DEC) called the Endangered/Threatened Species License.
+Selling products made from endangered species is usually illegal.
+For exceptions, businesses need a Dead Endangered Species Permit from the DEC.

 Businesses need certain licenses from the DEC for living endangered species.
 These are:

 By federal law, it is almost always illegal to sell products made from dead endangered species.
-But, if a product dates from before 1973, or the animal died before then, then the product can be sold.
+However, if a product dates from before 1973, or the animal died before then, the product can be sold.
 Businesses need a Dead Endangered Species Permit from the DEC for this purpose.

 NYS Department of Environmental Conservation